Russia reports world's first case of human infection with H5N8 bird flu

 Siberia’s Vector Institute said on Saturday it would start developing human tests and a vaccine against H5N8, RIA news agency reported.

-Reporting by Polina Devitt and Gabrielle Tétrault-Farber; Editing by Mark Heinrich and David Holmes
+Reporting by Polina Devitt and Gabrielle Tétrault-Farber; Additional reporting by Vladimir Soldatkin; Editing by Mark Heinrich and David Holmes

 Our Standards: The Thomson Reuters Trust Principles.